PhioAutomation/phio-highlighter/wordpress/iecst-highlighter/readme.txt

 the output will be rendered with a syntax highlighting style selected in the IECST Highlighter Settings.

-This plugin uses the [Phio Highlighter](https://github.com/PhioAutomation/phio-highlighter) which is distributed with an MIT License, https://highlighter.phioautomation.com/license.txt.
+This plugin uses the [Phio Highlighter](https://github.com/PhioAutomation/phio-highlighter) which is distributed with an MIT License, https://highlighter.phioautomation.com/LICENSE.txt.

-Development of this plugin is
+Development of this plugin is on [Github](https://github.com/PhioAutomation/phio-highlighter).

 == Installation ==